survivejs/webpack-book/manuscript/packages/01_consuming.md

 ## Understanding npm Lookup

-npm's lookup algorithm is another aspect that's good to understand.
+npm’s lookup algorithm is another aspect that’s good to understand.
 Sometimes this can explain certain errors, and it also leads to good practices, such as preferring local dependencies over global ones.
 The basic algorithm goes like this:

 1. Look into immediate packages.
 If there is *node_modules*, crawl through that and also check the parent directories until the project root is reached.
 You can check that using `npm root`.
 2. If nothing was found, check globally installed packages.
 If you are using Unix, look into */usr/local/lib/node_modules* to find them.
 You can figure out the specific directory using `npm root -g`.